ally276/pgss_CSLab/README.md

 # PGSS CS Lab Lecture 2 Repository
-This respositorycontains my scripts and notes from L1 and L2 of the CS lab from the PGSS program.
+This respository contains my scripts and notes from L1 and L2 of the CS lab from the PGSS program.

 **R and Python scripts are included
   - R scripts include: